fernand-o/go-bot-custom-responses-plugin/README.md

 - [x] Create command to delete all responses -> (!responses list)
 - [ ] Allow defining prefixes for conditions (to avoid processing all received messages)
 - [ ] Define lists with random responses to send combined with the defined response
+- [ ] Create an easier way of deleting responses
 - [ ] ...?